jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

     }
 ```

-While the .NET JIT won't do it automatically, we can explicitly use some SIMD instructions, and achieve performance nearly identical to C.  An advantage here for C# is that the SIMD code is a
+While the .NET JIT won't do AVX2 SIMD automatically, we can explicitly use some SIMD instructions, and achieve performance nearly identical to C.  An advantage here for C# is that the SIMD code is a
 bit less nasty than using intrinsics, and that particular instructions whether they be AVX2, SSE2, NEON, or whatever the hardware supports, can be decided
 upon at runtime.
 Whereas the C code above would require separate compilation for each architecture.
 A disadvantage for C# is that not all SIMD instructions
 are exposed by the Vector library, so something like [SIMD enhanced noise functions](https://github.com/Auburns/FastNoiseSIMD) can't be done with nearly the